DrDanielh/UiAbot/docs/src/installation.rst

 Connecting to UiAbot (SSH)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. On your **pc**, make sure you are on the same wi-fi as the UiAbot from the previous section.
+1. On your **remote pc**, make sure you are on the same wi-fi as the UiAbot from the previous section.
 2. Connect to the UiAbot with SSH.

     .. code:: bash